 In some contexts, standard state representations discard or leave implicit information that is relevant to prediction and control.
 When that contextual structure can be formalised as metadata and carried through computation, model performance can improve in regimes where the metadata matters.

-This is a claim about modelling and information, not a completed unification of physics.
+This is a claim about modelling and information, not a completed unification of physics, but may impact physics.
 Any extension must be defined precisely, must reduce to the standard formalism in the appropriate limits, and must produce discriminable predictions to count as mathematical physics.

 1. The Name-and-Claim game